Furbearer Hunting & Trapping

 - A person shall not possess a fur-bearing animal trapped outside of its legal season without the written authorization of the department, not to include animals taken pursuant to 10 V.S.A. § 4828.

-- A person shall not possess fur or skin of a fur-bearing animal unlawfully taken.
+- A person shall not possess fur or skin of a fur-bearing animal that was taken illegally.

 - A person shall not take a fur-bearing animal by use of any poisonous mixture.